bitnami/containers/containers/testlink/README.md

 If you remove every container and volume all your data will be lost, and the next time you run the image the application will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-For persistence of the TestLink deployment, the above examples define docker volumes namely `mariadb_data`, `testlink_data` and `apache_data`.
+For persistence of the Testlink deployment, the above examples define docker volumes namely `mariadb_data`, `php_data` `apache_data` and `testlink_data`.
 The TestLink application state will persist as long as these volumes are not removed.

 > **Note!** If you have already started using your application, follow the steps on [backing](#backing-up-your-application) up to pull the data from your running container down to your host.

 ### Mount host directories as data volumes with Docker Compose

 This requires a minor change to the `docker-compose.yml` template previously shown:
 ```yaml
 version: '2'